Goncalo-Maria-2001/Microtiter_plate_Antibiotic_Resistance_Analysis/README.md

 Input: path to a plate_setup.txt file with information detailing how the assay was done.

-Output: generates a nested dictionary (plate without data) which stores the information from the experiment in a structured way as displayed below:
+Output: generates a nested dictionary ("plate without data") which stores the information from the experiment in a structured way as displayed below:

 <img width="1920" height="1080" alt="Dictionary (1)" src="https://github.com/user-attachments/assets/a796445f-c6eb-4c6d-8c1c-39cb791b7fa0" />